webosose/website/content/en/blog/posts/2022-12-29-webos-ose-2-19-1-release.md

 ## Updated Branch Policy

 As one of the open source platform, webOS OSE uses many other open source projects.
-It leads inevitable dependency to other projects, and this dependency might cause serious errors to our platform --- such as build errors.
+It leads inevitable dependency to other projects, and this dependency might cause serious errors to our platform, such as build errors.
 Moreover, these changes usually happen abruptly and instantly.

 To resolve this issue, we introduced a new branch policy to our [GitHub repository](https://github.com/webosose/build-webos).